Armstrong World Industries (AWI) Q2 2017 Results - Earnings Call Transcript

 Yes.
 So – hi, Jason.
 Yeah.
 The competitive environment is very similar to how I described it in the first quarter.
 It continues to be competitive.
 It was very competitive last year, it's been competitive actually for as long as I've been running the business, it's been very competitive.
 And it just continues to be competitive.
 And really going through the segments, it's competitive across all of the product platforms.
 That's not anything different than what we've seen in the past.

 And I expect it to be as competitive as it is today going forward.
 But, as you alluded to, we're being very successful in selling value to our customers, we're getting paid for that value.
-And we continue to be committed to driving like-for-like – positive like-for-like pricing across the entire portfolio as we did it again in the second quarter.
+And we continue to be committed to driving positive like-for-like pricing across the entire portfolio as we did it again in the second quarter.
 So I'd say the competitive environment is tough.
 It's always been tough, and it will continue to be tough.
 And we're ready to win in that environment.

 Jason A. Marcus - JPMorgan Securities LLC